cinemascience/design/cis/0.5/readme.md

 # Composable Image Set format specification

-This repository includes specification, documenation and examples for the Cinema **composable image set** data type.
+This repository includes specification, documenation and examples for an **UNRELEASED** Cinema **composable image set** data type.
+It is included in this repsitory for historcal purposes only.

 ## Overview